dkulsh/techwiddeep/content/english/blog/books/the-obstacle-is-the-way.md

 toc: false
 ---

-# The Obstacle Is the Way: A Review
+**Turn obstacles into opportunities.**

-Ryan Holiday’s *The Obstacle Is the Way* champions stoic philosophy: *obstacles exist to make us better*.
-I loved this book, with pencil marks throughout.
+*The Obstacle is the Way* by Ryan Holiday champions a Stoic philosophy: **Obstacles exist to make us better.** This book is a gem—my copy is covered in pencil marks from cover to cover.

-Problems resemble video game levels—each demands practice, creativity, persistence, or teamwork.
-Every obstacle hones us into:
+> Problems are like video game levels: Each requires practice, creativity, persistence, or teamwork to conquer.

-- More creative individuals.
-- Harder workers.
-- Better resource users.
-- Stronger team players.

-Let’s explore inspiring stories illustrating this philosophy.
+Every challenge is a chance to grow into:
+- A more **creative** person
+- A **harder worker**
+- A more **resourceful** thinker
+- A better **team player**

+Here are the stories and ideas that stuck with me, reimagined for techies:

 ---

 #### Rockefeller’s Lesson

-> **Idea**: *Obstacles offer growth opportunities.*
+> Obstacles offer growth opportunities.

-John D. Rockefeller turned the Great Depression into a lesson, becoming one of history’s wealthiest.

-Born this way?
-No—learned.
+John D. Rockefeller didn’t just survive the Great Depression—he used it to become one of the world’s richest men.
+Was he born a genius?
+No. He **trained** himself to see opportunities where others saw only obstacles.

 Many faced the same crisis, but few responded like him.
-He saw opportunity in adversity. *Others saw economic ruin, not learning potential.*
+He saw opportunity in adversity. **Others saw economic ruin, not learning potential.**

-The obstacle yielded to Rockefeller.

-This mindset applies professionally.

-As a software engineer:
+**As a software engineer, sound familiar?**

-- *Few interview calls?* Polish your resume, apply more, target better fits.
+- Not getting enough **interview calls**?
+Polish your `resume`, apply to more roles, or target better-suited positions.
-- *No raise?* Sell yourself better, upskill, or start your own venture.
+- Stuck without a **salary hike**?
+Sell your value better, upskill, or—boldly—start your own company.

 Solving problems advances us to the “next level.”

-Building on turning obstacles into opportunities, consider a famous general’s story.

 ---

 #### Ulysses S. Grant’s Composure

-> **Idea**: *Master steady nerves amid chaos.*
+**Master steady nerves amid chaos.**

 General Grant sat for a photoshoot in a dark studio.
 An assistant shattered the skylight, raining glass like knives.